rla/rdet/README.md

 These numbers were obtained with SWI 7.3.10 on a 2.4Ghz Q6600 CPU.

+## How does it work?

+Every annotated predicate call in predicate bodies gets wrapped into an if-then-else.

+Original code:

+    ...
+    somepred(Args),
+    ...

+Enhanced code:

+    ...
+    (   somepred(Args)
+    ->  true
+    ;   throw(error(goal_failed(...)))),

+## Debugging

+List of predicate calls that get enhanced:

+    rdet:det(PredicateIndicator).

+See if some predicate body has enhanced call:

+    listing(somemodule:predicate/arity).

 ## Why not a static system?

 Good luck building a static analysis system that includes the following: